Exempt vs. Non-Exempt: Do I Have to Classify Some Employees as Hourly?

 How Do I Classify Employees as Exempt and Non-Exempt?

 You can check to see if your employees should be classified as hourly or salary using the FLSA duties test.
-Each of the following six categories outlines duties performed by salary employees.
+Each of the following six categories outlines duties performed by salaried employees.
 Six categories help outline duties that exempt employees perform:

 - What legal ramifications exist?
 The risk of a lawsuit is highest when employers classify non-exempt employees as exempt.
 The risk is highest in this scenario because the employer is opening itself up to an argument that the misclassified employees were not paid overtime wages that they should have been paid under the FLSA.
 Employers who misclassify employee exemption status on more than one occasion may be subject to civil penalties as well.